gcentral/Website/content/VIPM/maximo_toolkit/index.md

 title: "Maximo Toolkit"
 externalUrl: https://www.vipm.io/package/maximo_toolkit
 date: 2017-09-01
-summary: "The Maximo Toolkit allows you to connect LabVIEW to your own **IBM Maximo** instance."
+summary: "This toolkit provides you a set of VIs that allow you to connect and send data to IBM Maximo"
 showSummary: true
 showAuthor: false
 showEdit: false